HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 </hvml>
 ```

-If the operation group defined by `define` is empty, a `NoData` exception should be thrown when using the `include` or `call` element to refer to the operation group.
+If the operation group defined by `define` is empty, `NoData` exception should be thrown when using the `include` or `call` element to refer to the operation group.

-The value defined by the `on` attribute of the `include` element will become the result data of the stack frame corresponding to `define`; similarly, the value defined by the `with` attribute of the `call` element will become the result data of the stack frame corresponding to `define` fruit data.
+The value defined by `on` attribute of `include` element will become the result data of the stack frame corresponding to `define`; similarly, the value defined by `with` attribute of `call` element will become the result data of the stack frame corresponding to `define` fruit data.
 For the convenience of writing, when the data passed to the operation group is `object`, the interpreter should conform to the attributes of the HVML `literal_variable_token` lexical unit for all key names in the object, and set it to `define` to correspond to the temporary named variable in the stack frame , so as to obtain the effect similar to the function parameter.
 For example, the following code calculates the greatest common divisor of two positive integers:

 ```hvml
     <define as "calcGreatestCommonDivisor">